astroidex/foss4g-europe-2018-workshop-postgresql-postgis-for-beginners-aemde/foss4g-europe-2018-workshop-postgresql-postgis-for-beginners-aemde.md

 * consistency of data
 * multi-user access
 * restricted access via access control and access management
-* access you data via different tools
+* access your data via different tools
+* combine different data and use SQL to explore and analyze
+* backup, replication...

 ## PostgreSQL